FredericGodest/CryptoBot/README.md

 Situation | Recommendation
 ------------ | -------------
-If the long-term moving average (MML) is increasing.  | In a up-trend.
-You can buy ! (it might be too late) Else | Wait for sell..
+If the long-term moving average (MML) is increasing and if the spread is increasing. | In a up-trend.
+You can buy ! (it might be too late)
+Else | Wait for sell..

 #### Case 2